 Why you might not need a car in Israel…

 Public transportation in Israel’s major cities is generally good.
 All of the sizable cities have local bus routes that connect hotels and tourist attractions.
 In Tel Aviv we were able to pay cash on-board for our fare, while buses in Jerusalem annoyingly require using a reloadable card – there are refill kiosks throughout the city, though there’s never one exactly when you need it.
 Another option for getting around Jerusalem without a car is a free shuttle between the first train station (tachana) and the Old City.
-You can get a convenient ride from the airport after your long flight with Welcome Pickups (they’ll even provide a car seat if you need it).
+You can get a convenient ride from the airport after your long flight with Welcome Pickups (they’ll even provide a car seat if you need it) – it’s the same price as a taxi, but with no haggling.

 Tel Aviv also has a very popular bike sharing service, Tel-O-Fun.
 You’ll see their rows of green bikes all over the city!
 Three-day access for tourists costs 48 NIS (around $13 USD), and then rides under 30 minutes are free or you can pay a few dollars for longer rentals.
 But with 200 stations around the city, it’s easy to stick to short rides and pick up another bike later in the day when you need it.
 Sign up for Tel-O-Fun here.